ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 This repository would not be possible without the existence of Gamefaqs website with its video game database.
 Thank you very much for your work, guys!. 🙏

+The programming magic behind this work is based (apart from my humble experience and personal dedication) on the usage of open-source library: [HtmlAgilityPack for .NET](https://html-agility-pack.net/)

 ## ⚠️ Disclaimer:

 This work (the repository and the content provided through) has no affiliation, approval or endorsement by Gamefaqs or its staff.
 Therefore, this work may not necessarily reflect the interests of Gamefaqs or its staff.